pyrkamarcin/CommonDataLayer/docs/rfc/0020_Materialization_Types.md

 # Proposal

 ## Type coverage
-We should aim to, as an MVP, support minimal subset of common types.
+We should aim to, as an MVP, support minimal subset of common types in both databases and add new ones if necessary in the later stages of development.
-We should plan to add new types as needed/when necessary.
-For some types, eg. `psql::timestamp`, in presence of some central configuration repository we should be able to provision CDL with list of what's supported.
-This is important, as not every materialization database will have same type coverage, and it's better to give users power to configure the available mapping.
+> SIDENOTE:
+> For types that are database specific (eg. psql::timestamp) we may add them in the form of an `optional feature`.

+> SIDENOTE:
+> JSON Schema is abstract here, however my choice of initial types is based on in and on Rust's `serde_json` ability to discern JSON types.
+> To support more than just base, we will have to either extend JSON Schema or provide homebrew schema solution

 I propose to use `String`, `bool`, `i64` and `f64` as base types for first iteration, with addition of nullability and arrays of base types.
 Objects, or complex arrays are much more problematic, and we have to review whether we need them.
 I'll get to this in a moment.